tuc-es/TemporalLogicMonitoringForTinySystemsCaseStudy/README.md

 1. Experiments on software monitors for a running example,
 2. An experiment on a hardware monitor encoding of the example used for comparing the different types of software monitors, and
-3. A monitoring example for using a monitor that track the reason for a violation
+3. A monitoring example for using a monitor that tracks the reason for a violation

 The experiments of these three types need to be run separately, and how to do so is explained in the following.